rippedpiracy/docs/Ebooks/Ebooks.md

 - [Golden Audiobooks](https://goldenaudiobooks.com/) - Mainstream
 - [Galaxy Audiobooks](https://galaxyaudiobook.com/) - Mainstream
 - [Audiobookbay](http://www.audiobookbay.net/) - Has most audiobooks, recommended.

-# Private and semi-private trackers for niche content
-- [Myanonamouse](https://www.myanonamouse.net/) - Has a lot of content, including niche ebooks and audiobooks.Friendly community and mods.
-Pretty easy to get into.
-- [Bibliotik](https://bibliotik.me/) - The holy grail of ebook piracy, has a LOT of content, well maintained.But it's hard to get into unless you have contacts.

 # Miscellaneous
 - [Project Gutenberg](http://www.gutenberg.org/) - Legal books